 Sinkhole Repair

 Once a location is discovered and examined, the sinkhole repair method depends on its size, location, geomorphology, and the sinkhole’s cause.
-In general, a very small and stable hole in an open area can be filled with dirt and restored with ground cover.
+In general, filling sinkholes that are very small and stable in an open area with dirt and restoring them with ground cover can be an effective method of repair.
 In the case of a large hole in an open space, excavation is performed down to bedrock, the throat is capped to seal against future water flow, and then a filling operation begins with rock, gravel, dirt, and grout.

 Get In Touch